consolemaverick/zsh2000/README.md

     export ZSH_2000_DEFAULT_USER='YOUR_USER_NAME'

+In order to toggle display of:

+1. exit status of your last command
+2. whether or not you are root
+3. whether or not there are background jobs running

-In order to see the exist status of your last command or if you are root add the following to your ~/.zshrc
+add the following to your ~/.zshrc

-    export ZSH_2000_DISABLE_RIGHT_PROMPT='true'
+    export ZSH_2000_DISABLE_STATUS='true'